 What Is Sinusitis?

 Sinusitis is a condition that affects the sinuses, which make up a large part of the face.
-These spaces reside near the cheekbones, eyes, and forehead, and are responsible for making the mucus that lines the interior of your nose.
+These spaces reside near the cheekbones, eyes, and forehead, and are responsible for making the mucus that lines the interior of your nasal passage.
 Sometimes, the sinuses become blocked, making them unable to drain properly.
-When the built-up fluid becomes infected, the sinuses can become inflamed and irritated, resulting in sinusitis.
+When the built-up fluid becomes infected, the sinuses can become inflamed and irritated, resulting in a sinus infection, or sinusitis.